MakeSchool-Tutorials/Node-Reddit-Clone/P02-Displaying-Posts/content.md

 </div>
 ```

-Now can you see your post? :D
+Now can you see your post?